 Don’t panic.
 If you have access to your backed files (i.e. you have the emailed copies, or have obtained the backed up copies directly from Amazon S3, Dropbox, Google Drive, FTP or whatever store you were using), then you simply need to unzip them into the right places.
-These are all basic operations and not difficult – if you don’t have anyone who can help at hand or if you just want a quick solution, then you can buy a support package from our shop.
+These are all basic operations and not difficult – if you don’t have anyone who can help at hand or if you just want a quick solution, then contact Support (Premium customers only).

 Note: Over the years there has been a tiny number of users who go the do-it-yourself route, but who make beginners’ mistakes (which is understandable) and then decide to send us nasty-o-grams about it.
 The procedure below is tried-and-tested; we have done it over a hundred times.
 Please don’t be one of those unreasonable users! :-)